cran/xml2/README.md

   free the memory used by an XML document as soon as the last reference to it goes away.

-* xml2 has a very simple class hierarchy so don't need to think about exactly what type of object you have, xml2 will just do the right thing.
+* xml2 has a very simple class hierarchy so you don't need to think about exactly what type of object you have, xml2 will just do the right thing.

 * More convenient handling of namespaces in Xpath expressions - see `xml_ns()`